 With Australians increasingly turning to plastic to pay for everything, small businesses have little choice but to equip their shops with EFTPOS terminals.
 EFTPOS, which stands for Electronic Fund Transfer at Point of Sale, is the most widely used electronic payment system in Australia and New Zealand (although the networks are separate).

 How does the EFTPOS terminal work?

-A typical EFTPOS machine is a countertop unit resembling a large tape dispenser.
-Some shops still use old attached models, although new merchants now use wireless units.
-Inside is a complex program that reads card information, encrypts and transmits data through telephone lines, authorizes transfers between banks, and prints out receipts in the span of a few seconds.
+A typical EFTPOS machine is a countertop unit – with wireless units emerging too.
+Inside is a complex program that reads card information, encrypts and transmits data through telephone lines, authorises transfers between banks, and prints out receipts in the span of a few seconds.

 The terminal communicates with at least three parties: the customer’s bank, the merchant’s bank, and the authorizing banks.
 It first checks the customer’s account to see if there are enough funds to cover the sale, then issues the amount to the authorizing bank, which then passes it over to the merchant’s bank.
 When the amount is accepted, the transaction is approved and a receipt is rolled out.

 The EFTPOS network

 In Australia, the EFTPOS system is made up of several connected bank networks (including the Big Four: NAB, Commonwealth, ANZ, and Westpac), which form one large network.
 A business wishing to accept EFTPOS must sign up with one of these networks and rent a terminal from them, although any terminal will accept payments from other networks.
 This costs $25 to $35 per month, depending on the terminal type and agreement (this doesn’t include telephone fees, which can run from roughly $20 to $30 monthly).